Consortia Advancing Standards in Research Administration Information: Overview

 CASRAI develops and maintains standard information agreements, which define the necessary data elements for key business processes in the research lifecycle and provide definitions for related terms.
-These standardized infrastructures developed by CASRAI can be integrated into local software systems and processes to facilitate consistent and comparable sharing of research information across the lifecycle.
-The standards are available in an online dictionary, facilitating the exchange of information in consistent formats, such as CERIF-XML.
+These standardised infrastructures developed by CASRAI can be integrated into local software systems and processes to facilitate consistent and comparable sharing of research information across the lifecycle.
+The standards are available in an online dictionary, facilitating the exchange of information in consistent formats including JSON-LD, RDF/Turtle, JATS XML, and CERIF-XML.